Elias Díaz Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.86 team ERA ranks eighth among all MLB pitching staffs.
+- The Braves have a 3.85 team ERA that ranks eighth among all league pitching staffs.

-- The Braves will send Smith-Shawver (0-0) to the mound to make his second start of the season.
+- Shuster makes the start for the Braves, his eighth of the season.
+He is 3-2 with a 5.05 ERA and 21 strikeouts in 35 2/3 innings pitched.

-- His last time out was on Friday against the Washington Nationals, when the righty went 5 1/3 innings, surrendering no earned runs while giving up three hits.
+- The left-hander last pitched on Saturday against the Washington Nationals, when he tossed five innings, allowing three earned runs while giving up eight hits.

+- In seven games this season, the 24-year-old has a 5.05 ERA and 5.3 strikeouts per nine innings, while giving up a batting average of .231 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.